GenoMixer/shinyMeth/README.md

 # shinyMeth
- shinyMeth - A cross-package interactive frame work for the analysis of Illumina 450K/ EPIC BeadChip methylation data.
+ shinyMeth - A cross-package frame work for the analysis of Illumina 450K/ EPIC BeadChip methylation data.